Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: The case of islands

 \item $V\cap B_i\neq \emptyset$, and $\d V\cap \bar B_i\cap \Gamma_W\neq \emptyset$ for all $2\leq i\leq K$ ($V$ intersects the West boundary of every set $B_i$).

 \end{itemize}

 Then we may write, with $\psi^{app}_a= \sum a_i \psi^{app}_i$,

-On every set $V\cap B_i$, by definition\footnote{Notice that on $B_i$, the main order of $\psi_i^{app}$ is $\mathbf 1_{B_i}$, whose normal derivative on $\d \Om$ is zero (away from the end point of $\Sigma$).
+Notice that $ \viscosite \int_{\Om}|\Delta \psi_a|^2=O(1)$ (thanks to energy estimates), while $\psi_a^{app}$ is proportional to $a_i$ on $V\cap B_i$.
+These are the two main ingredients for the proof of the coercivity inequality.
+More precisely, on every set $V\cap B_i$, by definition\footnote{Notice that on $B_i$, the main order of $\psi_i^{app}$ is $\mathbf 1_{B_i}$, whose normal derivative on $\d \Om$ is zero (away from the end point of $\Sigma$).
 As a consequence, several corrector terms, whose construction is necessary in the general case, are identically zero here.},

 Consequently, at the main order,

 Gathering all the terms, we obtain \eqref{coercivity}.

 $\bullet$ The fact that $D^{app}=O(1)$ is obvious and follows from \eqref{weight-est}, which yields $\|\psi_1\|_{L^2}=O(1)$. \end{proof}